Isle of Wight Gardens Tour

 - All transport to and from gardens on a comfortable, good-quality mini-coach with PA system

 - All garden admissions costs.
 For Garden Tours, National Trust, English Heritage and RHS admissions are not included.

 - Heritage gardens(please note this does not include entrance to stately homes/houses, for which there is a separate admission fee)

 You can check-in to your room from 2.30pm onwards (Best and Better rooms from 1pm).
 All guests are invited to join us for afternoon tea.
 This is the first occasion when everyone in the country house meets together – an opportunity to meet your leader and fellow guests, and find out more about your holiday.

-Today we will visit the ornate terrace gardens of Osborne House which were, renovated in 2016/17 as part of a wider conservation project.
-We'll wander around the Victorian walled garden with its espaliered fruit trees, explore the wider parkland with its historic trees, many planted by Prince Albert and enjoy the stunning seaviews.
-We''l then visit neighbouring Barton Mannor which was retained by Edwardv11 after Queen Victorias death, and when the garden was developed.
+In the morning, you will visit the ornate terrace gardens of Osborne House which were renovated between 2016 and 2017 as part of a wider conservation project.
+You will explore around the Victorian walled garden with its espaliered fruit trees, wander through the parkland with its historic trees, many of which have been planted by Prince Albert as well as enjoying the stunning sea views.

-Ventnor Botanic Garden boasts an impressive collection of sub-tropical plants and trees and its planting is based on geographical regions of the world.
+In the morning, you will visit Ventnor Botanic Garden which boasts an impressive collection of sub-tropical plants and trees and its planting is based on geographical regions of the world.
 Its unique microclimate is on average 5 degrees warmer than mainland UK.

 Depart after a leisurely breakfast